 Indoor swing for reading/relaxing

 We love these in my house.
 My oldest likes to get in and read and my daughter finds it comforting for her sensory processing disorder needs.
 Plus, they’re easy on the eyes.

 This gives the option for on-going charms for future gifts.
 This is a sweet time-honored tradition that is fun to keep up with girls.

 My Grandfather gave us each that year’s US Mint Proof set every Christmas.
 As a child I wasn’t crazy about it every year (brat alert), but I think it was so cool that he did that for us.

 From one of our readers: “I’m so tired of wasting my money on giving gifts that never get played with because they already have way too many toys!
 I’m giving my nieces (ages five and 10) each a piggy bank with sections that say ‘save,’ ‘spend’ and ‘share’ on it and giving five $1, one $5 and a roll of quarters.
 Then each birthday or Christmas they will get another $15 to $20 that they can decide how to allocate.
 Kids grow up with no real knowledge of money and how much things cost or how to budget.
 Plus it makes it a lot easier for me!
 It’s a win for everybody!”

 There are options starting at $7 and some that go way up in price.
 There are microscopes for toddlers and ones for older kids.
 Check out this one or just google microscopes for kids.
 Amazon has lots of options.

 Similar to the microscope above, there are lots of options and price points on this one as well.
-Check out this one for older kids or this one for toddlers or just search Amazon for many other options.
+Search Amazon for many options!

 Teach them a skill and give with it